LinhQuach13/zillow_clustering_project/README.md

 > - Your audience for this project is a data science team.
 The presentation will consist of a notebook demo of the discoveries you made and work you have done related to uncovering what the drivers of the error in the zestimate is.

+#### Project Goals
+> -  Find drivers of logerror.

+> - Construct a model that helps us better predict logerror.

 ### Project Planning

 The following link contains my project planning process on my Trello Board: https://trello.com/b/s5Tb32WM/zillow-cluster-project